1957 Notre Dame Fighting Irish football team

-The 1957 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1957 college football season.
-Led by fourth-year head coach Terry Brennan, the Fighting Irish compiled a record of 7–3.
+The 1957 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1957 college football season.
+In their fourth year under head coach Terry Brennan, the Irish compiled a 7–3 record, outscored opponents by a total of 200 to 136, and were ranked No. 10 in the final AP poll.
+Against ranked opponents, they defeated No. 10 Army and No. 2 Oklahoma, and lost to No. 16 Navy, No. 4 Michigan State, and No. 8 Iowa.
 Notre Dame's 7–0 victory over Oklahoma snapped the Sooners' NCAA record 47-game winning streak.